xXPhenomXx/Geolocation-using-Yahoo-Placefinder-for-CodeIgniter/README.md

 Ignited Geolocation is a wrapper class/library based on the Yahoo Placefinder geolocation API set which can be found here: http://developer.yahoo.com/geo/placefinder/

+Using this library you can get the latitude, longitude, zip code, county and more from a supplied address.

 Fork   : https://github.com/xXPhenomXx/Geolocation-using-Yahoo-Placefinder-for-CodeIgniter/fork
 Wiki   : https://github.com/xXPhenomXx/Geolocation-using-Yahoo-Placefinder-for-CodeIgniter/wiki